 While Christianity did not become the mandated religion of the Roman Empire at this time, it was the one strongly favored by the most powerful man in said empire, and this alone changed its relationship with the world around it overnight.
 Thanks to the imperial sanction, it was now easier than ever for Christians to organize and communicate with one another, even over long distances.
 Christians everywhere looked more and more to Rome for their guidance — both to the religious leaders there and to Constantine himself, their greatest patron of all, who actively concerned himself with the many unresolved questions that persisted within the faith.

-Although there is no particular reason to doubt the sincerity of his conversion, it’s also clear that Constantine saw a practical advantage to Christianity: like countless rulers who would follow him, he saw it as a means of uniting his realm after a period of chaos.
+Although there is no real reason to doubt the sincerity of his conversion, it’s clear that Constantine saw a practical advantage to Christianity: he saw it as a means of uniting his realm after a period of chaos.
 But in order to serve that purpose, Christianity itself needed to present a common front to the world.
-It was thus at this time that an active effort began to stipulate all of the details of what would be considered the one true version of the faith, the one that would hold sway empire-wide.
+It was thus at this time that an active effort began to stipulate all of the details of the one true version of the faith, the one that would hold sway empire-wide.
 Most of all, Christianity needed a definitive Christology, one that everyone who wished to call himself a Christian would be compelled to accept.

 That Christology was obviously not to be the ecstatic, otherworldly mysticism of the Gnostics; Christianity was now wedded to a worldly power and needed more than ever to evince populist appeal.
-The loudest voices in Christian theology were by now all in agreement that Jesus had been a divine being who had come down to earth in physical form as the product of a virgin birth, and who had been physically resurrected after his apparent death on the cross before rejoining his heavenly father 40 days later.
+The loudest voices in Christian theology were by now all in agreement that Jesus had been a divine being who had come down to earth in physical form as the product of a virgin birth, who had been physically resurrected after his apparent death on the cross, and who had rejoined his father in heaven 40 days after his resurrection.
 The arguments that were still ongoing might well strike modern non-believers and believers alike as dismayingly picayune — as thoroughly unimportant in relation to Christianity’s broader message of love and salvation.
 But one of the many oddities of human nature is that debates of all types often become more rather than less heated when the degree of difference between the two sides shrinks.
 Such was the case here.

-In AD 318, Arius was 62 years old and serving as the head priest of a church in Alexandria.
+In AD 318, Arius was 62 years old and serving as the priest of a congregation in Alexandria.
 It was at this point that a momentous exchange took place between him and the current pope of Alexandria’s Christians, a man himself named Alexander.
-(It should perhaps be noted that the term “pope” was not reserved for the archbishop of Rome by the Catholic Church until Christianity was 1000 years old.
-During the religion’s first millennium, it was commonly used, especially in the east, for the leader of the Christian community in any given region .)
+(I should perhaps note here that the term “pope” was not reserved for the archbishop of Rome by the Catholic Church until Christianity was 1000 years old.
+During the religion’s first millennium, it was commonly used, especially in the east, for the supreme leader of a Christian community in any given region .)